 Child Custody

-In determining custody, the court shall give primary consideration to the child’s best interests.
+In determining child custody, the court shall give primary consideration to the child’s best interests.
 The court shall assure minor children of frequent and continuing contact with both parents, when appropriate, and encourage parents to share in the responsibilities of rearing their children.

 As between the parents, there shall be no presumption or inference of law in favor of either, and the court may award joint or sole custody.